 Passover takes place in early spring during the Hebrew calendar month of Nissan, as prescribed in the book of Exodus.
 Exodus 12:18 commands that Passover be celebrated, “from the fourteenth day of the month at evening, you shall eat unleavened bread until the twenty-first day of the month at evening.”

 Because the Hebrew calendar does not match up with the Gregorian calendar, the date of Passover (along with other Jewish holidays) changes every year.
-In 2018, Passover will take place from sundown on March 30 to sundown on April 7; seders will be held on March 30 and for those who do a second seder, March 31.
+In 2018, Passover will take place from sundown on April 8 to sundown on April 16.

 What is a Haggadah?